 Students already have much to look after, like class assignments and tests, keeping them really busy.
 The interns may work all day and night in remote internships.
 You could operate for the times you want since you work remotely and do not travel to an office.

 College and school prepare you for professional life.
 They do a good job, and without a doubt, you’ve learned plenty from professors and textbooks.
 But no matter how detailed they are, they don’t provide the full picture.

 For example, soldiers learn strategy and techniques in military academies.
 They go through grueling courses to adequately prepare them for the day they’ll face their enemy.
 But despite all the hours and effort, soldiers still find themselves in new and unexpected situations in battles unforeseen in their training.

 Internship or remote internships are like small battles where you get a glimpse of what to expect in the real world and prepare you for what lies ahead mentally.
-You can find out what skills you lack, what your weaknesses are, and how to work on them well before graduating, and you still have your teachers' help.
+You can find out what skills you lack, your weaknesses, and how to work on them well before graduating, and you still have your teachers’ help.

 Industry knowledge cannot be fully grasped within a classroom, and the only way to get it is by working in the industry.

 Internship opportunities take you behind the scenes of a profession.
 It connects you with people currently working within the industry.
 Even a remote internship, for that matter, gives you a peek into what possible options you have in the future.

 And if you’re ever confused about a particular degree or job offer down the road, you can always send an email to one of your internship supervisors for advice.